Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-vscode.md

 These instructions are for integrating dbt MCP and VS Code.
 Before starting, ensure you have:
 - Completed the [local MCP setup](/docs/dbt-ai/setup-local-mcp)
 - Installed VS Code with the latest updates
-- (For local MCP with CLI) Your dbt project paths are configured
+- (For local MCP with CLI) Configured your dbt project paths

 ## Set up with local dbt MCP server